-Three board committees and an executive committee have been established to assist the board in discharging its responsibilities.
-In line with King III, all board committees comprise only members of the board, but appropriate personnel may be invited to the meetings as required.
+Three (3) board committees and an executive committee have been established to assist the board in discharging its responsibilities.
+In line with the recommendations of King IV all board committees comprise only members of the board, but appropriate personnel may be invited to the meetings as required.
 All committees are empowered to obtain such external or other independent professional advice as they consider necessary to carry out their duties.
 These committees play an important role in enhancing good corporate governance and improving internal controls and, consequently, the Company's performance.
 Each board committee must act according to written terms of reference, approved by the board and reviewed annually, setting out its purpose, membership requirements, and duties and reporting procedures.